How to handle dementia-related behavioural changes with care

 It may be that they're having difficulty communicating their needs, or carrying out a task that was once second nature.
 However, sometimes the cause of the behavioural change simply cannot be determined.

-Dementia care is complicated, and all people with the condition react differently.
-Individuals can even present different symptoms on a day-to-day basis.
+Dementia care is complicated, and all people with the condition react differently to their symptoms as their condition progresses.
+Individuals can even present with different symptoms on a day-to-day basis.

 Communication